anslan/BGE_biomonitoring_wf/docs/2prep_soil.rst

 Soil
 ****

-General guidelines for preparing soil samples :ref:`for DNA extraction <DNAex_soil>`.
+General guidelines for preparing soil samples for metabarcoding studies :ref:`for DNA extraction <DNAex_soil>`.

 1. After collection (or if soil samples are frozen), transfer soil into a clean paper bag and active thaw/dry the samples in an oven at ~37ºC.